-Assuming you get a meeting with an investor (which is hard enough) how can you manage that encounter to increase your fundraising chances?
+Assuming you get a meeting with an investor (which is hard enough) how can you increase your fundraising chances?
 When we advise funds how to be more successful at fundraising, we teach them best-practice techniques for successful fund pitching at events.

 Nobody (at least nobody I have ever met) wants to be taken through a presentation.
 Most investors will tell you that they want to have a discussion, they want to hear your top-line pitch and they want to understand what sort of people you are.
 Learn how to give a great pitch without PowerPoint.

 Note: investors don’t want to read a lengthy pitch book either.
 Check your Private Equity Pitch Book against our six tests for investor-readiness.

 Pitch Your Private Equity Fund | Tip #3 Ask questions first